ardasevinc/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This a native html, css, JavaScript project.
+This a native HTML, CSS and JavaScript project.
-It is actually my second shot at the odin project.
+It is actually my second shot at The Odin Project.

 ## How to play?